openelb/console/README.md

 REPO=yourawesomerepo make container
 ```

-### run in docker
+### Run in docker

-1. Modify `server.domain:port` in `build/default.conf` to the actual deployment address of openelb console.
+1. Modify `server.domain:port` in `deploy/default.conf` to the actual deployment address of openelb console.
 2. Mount the configuration file into the docker container
 3. Expose container port 8088